RuichenQi/RuichenQi.github.io/_posts/2023-10-04-Machine learning Algorithm - Logistic Regression.md

 ## Binary cross-entrophy cost function

 ### Entrophy
 First of all, we need to know what entropy is.
 The physical meaning of entropy is a measure of the degree of chaos in a system.
 Later, Shannon introduced the concept of entropy into information theory and proposed the so-called "information entropy" concept.
 From the perspective of probability theory, it means that the greater the uncertainty of an event, the greater the information entropy.
-The entropy mentioned below refers to "information entropy"
+The entropy mentioned below refers to "information entropy".

-The calculation formula of information entropy is as follows, where p(x_i) is the probability that event P occurs in the i-th category
+The calculation formula of information entropy is as follows, where p(x_i) is the probability that event P occurs in the i-th category.

 ![Entrophy](https://ruichenqi.github.io/assets/images/AI/1/entrophy.png)